-In Classical Chinese Medicine, the energy of basil and it’s essential oil is Warm and Dry and its elemental correspondence is with Metal and Water.
+In Classical Chinese Medicine, the energy of basil and it’s essential oil is said to be Warm and Dry and its elemental correspondence is with Metal and Water.

 Always follow the general safety guidelines for using essential oils; these can be accessed by clicking the link below.
-In addition, Basil Linalool Essential Oil has a slight risk for skin sensitization and may also contain small amounts of potential carcinogens.
-IFRA recommends a maximum concentration of 0.2% for use on the skin.
+In addition, Basil Linalool Essential Oil has a slight risk for skin sensitization and may also contain small amounts of naturally occurring constituents that are potential carcinogens.
+IFRA, a regulatory agency of the fragrance industry, recommends a maximum concentration of 0.2% for use on the skin.
 Some experts have cautioned that all types of Basil essential oil should be avoided by pregnant women.
-Since Basil essential oil may promote menstrual flow, women who experience heavy flow may wish to avoid it near or during their menstrual periods.
+Since some aromatherapists have claimed that Basil essential oil may promote menstrual flow, women who experience heavy flow may wish to avoid it near or during their menstrual periods.
 This essential oil is best used sparingly and infrequently.